Atherton Real Estate & Ultra-Private Estates in 94027

 A Legacy of Preservation

 Atherton, California is situated between Redwood City and Menlo Park in San Mateo County.
-It is one of the few incorporated towns in the Bay Area with zero commercial zoning — no retail, no restaurants, no offices.
-The town has deliberately maintained a "rural character" with winding, tree-lined roads and no street lights, preserving the night sky and the privacy of its residents.
-For global technology leaders, venture capitalists, and entrepreneurs who need to be within minutes of Sand Hill Road or major tech campuses, Atherton delivers an uncomplicated equation: maximum privacy, minimum commute.
+It is one of the few incorporated towns in the Bay Area with zero commercial zoning -- no retail, no restaurants, no offices anywhere within the town limits.
+Streets are narrow and unlit by design, with no sidewalks and no reason for foot traffic from non-residents.
+Properties sit behind mature heritage oaks, high security gates, and dense perimeter hedges.
+For technology leaders, venture capitalists, and international principals who need to be within minutes of Sand Hill Road or major tech campuses, Atherton delivers an uncomplicated equation: maximum privacy, minimum commute.

 The Estate Lifestyle